I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_stretchblt.md

 ## Members

-`DstAllocationIndex`

-[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

-`DstRect`

-[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be modified.
-This rectangle is specified in the coordinate system of the destination surface and is defined by two points: upper left and lower right.
-The rectangle is lower-right exclusive; that is, its lower and right edges are not a part of the bit-block transfer.
-The two points that define the rectangle are always well ordered.

-The destination rectangle defined by <b>DstRect</b> can exceed the bounds of the destination surface, but sub-rectangles cannot.
-Additionally, all sub-rectangles are guaranteed to fit inside the destination surface.
-Sub-rectangles can be constrained further by a bounding rectangle that is smaller than the destination rectangle.

-For more information, see the Remarks section.

-`NumSubRects`

-The number of sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

-`pSubRects`

-[in] A pointer to the sub-rectangles in the destination surface space that is bounded by the <b>DstRect</b> destination rectangle.

-`SrcAllocationIndex`

-[in] An index of the element in the allocation list that specifies the allocation that is referenced by the SrcRect source rectangle.

-`SrcPitch`

-[in] The pitch of the source surface, in bytes.

 `SrcRect`

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be copied.
 This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
 The two points that define the rectangle are always well ordered.